Sunny's Bar: Operations and features

+Food and drinks are limited and unelaborate, with coverage emphasizing the bar's memorabilia-filled interior, cash-only service, and informal atmosphere.

 Reception

 New York Magazine includes Sunny's in its citywide bar guide, describing it as a "century-old" Red Hook mainstay and assigning it a high editors' score.
 Condé Nast Traveler lists Sunny's among the best Brooklyn venues for live music.

 In popular culture

 Writer Tim Sultan's memoir Sunny's Nights: Lost and Found at a Bar on the Edge of the World portrays the bar and its community.

 In 2023, media reported a documentary project about the bar by filmmaker Nick Fitzhugh.

 In 2024, The New Yorker covered "The Wind and the Rain," a play set at Sunny's during Hurricane Sandy, staged on a nearby barge.